elsa-k-donovan/ImageFlow/README.md

 2) On the front page of this repo, copy the requirements.txt file into your project and download it

-      a) need to download apache2 for modwsgi,
+      a) need to download postgresql and requirements.txt

         brew install postgresql
-        brew install apache2
         pip install -r requirements.txt

 3) Create a 'frontend_config.py' file for our settings.py file in Website_Settings, of form